 The IB is flexible, affording each student the opportunity to tailor and adapt their learning experience.
 The IB anticipates learner agency is a key to inquiry, and students at Preshil develop the skills to co-create their inquiries, their assessments and the tools for reflecting on their learning.

 At Preshil we value each child’s perspective as a member of our community; we listen to their voice, value their ideas and recognize them as being empowered and full of potential.

 Middle Years Programme (MYP)

-Preshil’s community of learners is challenged to set goals that support them to reach their own academic potential.
-The Learner Profile in the MYP at Preshil emphasises the development of the whole person, actively cultivating the attributes of our students as inquirers; knowledgeable thinkers and communicators who are principled, open-minded, caring, courageous, balanced and reflective; global citizens with an awareness of their common humanity.
+Our community of learners is challenged to set goals that support them to reach their own academic potential.
+The IB Learner Profile emphasises the development of the whole person, actively cultivating the attributes of our students as inquirers; knowledgeable thinkers and communicators who are principled, open-minded, caring, courageous, balanced and reflective; global citizens with an awareness of their common humanity.

 Diploma Programme (DP)

 The Preshil IB is not a narrowly academic alternative to the VCE.
 Many people have formed this idea of the IB, but it is a limited (and in some ways, a distorted) view; it has led to the common misconception that the IB Diploma is exclusive and can only be undertaken by the most able and academic of students.
 This view completely underestimates the IB Diploma’s flexibility and emphasis on both collaboration and individuality.
 Independent research from a wide selection of tertiary institutions (both in Australia and internationally) indicates that the IB Diploma is the best possible preparation for tertiary study and gives students the skills they will need to succeed in their post-school education.